State Work Study

 By reimbursing a portion of student wages, the state incents employers to participate while leveraging taxpayer resources by 40 percent.
 Nearly 1,000 employers gain access to cost-effective, part-time help from motivated students eager to utilize their classroom learning in real world work situations.

-A total of 56 colleges participate in SWS, including all of the state's public two-year and four-year colleges and universities, along with many independent non-profit colleges.
-For a current list of participating colleges, please click on the “Resources” tab below.
+A total of 56 colleges participate in SWS, including all of the state's public two-year and four-year colleges and universities, along with many independent nonprofit colleges.
+A list of participating colleges can be found in the “Resources” box to the right.
 SWS information for students and families can be found on our partner site, readysetgrad.org.

 Want to become a participating SWS employer?
 Please click on the "Employers" tab below for instructions.